Matt Hancock: Appearance on I'm a Celebrity... Get Me Out of Here!

-On 1 November 2022, Hancock announced that he would be a contestant on the 22nd series of the reality television series I'm a Celebrity...
-Get Me Out of Here!, filmed while Parliament is in session.
-Agreement was reached with the show's producers that Hancock could communicate with his constituency team throughout his time in the jungle if necessary.
-Explaining his decision to participate in the show, Hancock said, "I want to raise the profile of my dyslexia campaign to help every dyslexic child unleash their potential — even if it means taking an unusual route to get there, via the Australian jungle!"
-Hancock also explained that he was driven by the intention to display his "human side" and to use reality TV as a means to convey "important messages to the masses".
+Hancock was a contestant on the 22nd series of the reality television series I'm a Celebrity...
+Get Me Out of Here!, filmed while Parliament was in session.
+An agreement was reached with the show's producers that Hancock could communicate with his constituency team throughout his time in the jungle if necessary.
+Explaining his decision to participate in the show, Hancock said, "I want to raise the profile of my dyslexia campaign to help every dyslexic child unleash their potential — even if it means taking an unusual route to get there, via the Australian jungle"!
+Hancock also said that he was driven by the intention to display his "human side" and to use reality TV as a means to convey "important messages to the masses".
 It was reported that Hancock would be paid £400,000, which was "one of the largest show fees" paid to a contestant.
 His spokesman said that a donation would be made to St Nicholas Hospice in Suffolk and causes supporting dyslexia.

 Hancock joined the show on 9 November 2022 with comedian Seann Walsh.
-After he entered the jungle camp, Hancock was questioned by his fellow contestants, including Charlene White, Scarlette Douglas and Babatunde Aléshé, about his time as Health Secretary.
-Although he expressed remorse about breaking social distancing guidelines, he pointed out that he had not broken any laws and said that he did not regret the political decisions he made during the pandemic.
+After he entered the jungle camp, Hancock was questioned by his fellow contestants, including Charlene White, Chris Moyles and Babatunde Aléshé, about his time as Health Secretary.
+Although he expressed remorse about breaking social distancing guidelines, he stated that he had not broken any laws and said he did not regret the political decisions he made during the pandemic.

-On the episode aired on 16 November 2022, Hancock said that he told Boris Johnson not to run for prime minister again during the October 2022 Conservative Party leadership election, and said that former prime minister Liz Truss's political career is "totally finished" with "no ambiguity at all."
+On the episode aired on 16 November 2022, Hancock said that he told Boris Johnson not to run for prime minister again during the October 2022 Conservative Party leadership election, and said that former prime minister Liz Truss's political career was "totally finished" with "no ambiguity at all."

-On 27 November 2022, Hancock finished in 3rd place.
+On 27 November 2022, Hancock reached the final of the show, eventually finishing in third place.